Sexual misconduct, sex discrimination and sexual harassment policy and reporting procedures

 TRAINING AND PREVENTION

 KCAI is committed to educating students and employees about sexual misconduct, discrimination, and harassment.
 Students and employees are trained annually regarding related KCAI policies and reporting procedures, as well as prevention and bystander training.
+The procedures that are described above are implemented by KCAI officials who receive annual training on issues related to sexual misconduct, domestic assault, dating violence, stalking, and how to conduct an investigation and hearing process that protects the safety of complainants and promotes accountability.

 CAMPUS SEX CRIMES PREVENTION ACT